ryk122/OtegaruT_scripts/README.md

 # What's this
 The scripts in this repository are part of "OtegaruT" scripts.

-"OtegaruT" is Car Action game for Android (https://play.google.com/store/apps/details?id=com.ryuukunkoubou.touge)
+"OtegaruT" is Car Action game for Android made with Unity (https://play.google.com/store/apps/details?id=com.ryuukunkoubou.touge)

 You can use these scripts under MIT License.